Lawrencemm/LM-Engine/README.md

     set the environment variable CONAN_USER_HOME to a directory of your choice while running these commands.
 * `mkdir build && conan workspace install . -if build --build missing`
+    * Windows: add the arguments `-e WORKSPACE_DIR=../../../build` to copy required DLLs to the build directory.

 You may now run a regular CMake config/build in the build directory.
 See documentation of CMake and Conan for using different configurations/settings.

-### Windows
-Currently compiles only with the MinGW-w64 toolset, version 7.

-Windows requires DLLs to be copied into the build directory, namely `tbb.dll` and `OpenMeshCore.dll` at the time of writing.
-This is to be streamlined.

 ## Running the Editor
 Run the `Editor` executable in the build directory with the `--project-dir`